vohi/minicoin/README.md

 you to interact with git repostory servers from within the guest in the same way as from the host machine.

-If the `COIN_ROOT` environment variable is set to point at the `coin` subdirectory of a local Qt5 clone, then the entire `coin` subdirectory will be copied into the home folder of the `vagrant` user on the guest as well.

 Unless folder-sharing is disabled, the current directory with the Vagrantfile will be shared with the guest as a folder "/minicoin"; the home directory of the current user will be shared with the guest as a folder "host" (/home/host on Linux, c:\Users\host on Windows, /Users/host on Mac guests).
+Folder sharing can be disabled completely by setting the `shared_folders` attribute to `disabled`; the global `home_share` setting can be set to something else than `~`, or to `disabled` to only share the minicoin folder.

 ### Machine-specific provisioning